-Transworld Halloween and Party Show:This is the longest running Halloween retail show in America held in Chicago, Illinois on the last weekend of February.
+Transworld Halloween and Party Show:This is the longest running Halloween retail show in America held in St. Louis on the last weekend of February or early March of each year.
 The show floor will showcase some of the biggest Halloween retail vendors, seminars, events and much more. www.hcpshow.com

 Halloween and Party Expo:This show is held in late January in Houston, Texas and features the largest support from the Halloween retail vendors and showcases major league retail vendors such as Rubies and many more.
 This is strickly a Halloween retail show for retail masks, costumes, and more. visit them on the web at www.halloweenpartyexpo.com

 Listed below are several horror conventions where you can go and find awesome Halloween toys, collecables, and meet tons of awesome celebs from some of your favorite movies.
 If you own a haunted house visiting this shows helps you meet celebs who can be hired to work at your haunted house!

 Monsterpalooza:This show is probably a cross between a horror show and a haunt related event.
 You will find the best monster creators in the WORLD at this event, plus several high end collecables, all sorts of masks, monsters, and much more.
 Plus this event features several horror celebs from some of your favorite moster movies.
 This show is in April and you can find them on the web here: http://www.rubberroom101.com/monsterpalooza2010/